 However, the commitments so far for nature positive investing relative to climate are fewer in number and lesser in ambition.
 While there are 200 investors and \$28 trillion in assets under management committed to engaging on nature, there is not yet a material collection of investors committed to nature positive target setting in their investments.

-In our work with insurance company clients, we find that firms are increasingly focused on nature and its interplay with existing net zero strategies.
+While the scoping and quantification of nature positivity is being calibrated, we nonetheless find there is significant momentum in addressing nature impacts alongside climate impacts.
 This is particularly the case given recent regulatory drivers.
 For instance, the introduction of the Taskforce on Nature-Related Financial Disclosures and regulations such as the Corporate Sustainability Reporting Directive, Corporate Sustainability Due Diligence Directive and the EU Deforestation regulation are accelerating this focus.

-We also find there are internal factors at play, such as the use of climate-tilted strategies in insurance portfolios, giving rise to questions on associated unintended consequences.
 Many firms also see the potential for nature to move more quickly than climate in their businesses and in the industry given the existence now of internal governance, systems and processes that have been established to deliver net zero investment policies.

-Many firms also see the potential for nature to move more quickly than climate in their businesses and in the industry given the existence now of internal governance
+Many firms also see the potential for nature to move more quickly than climate in their businesses and in the industry given.